lambdarobert/Pulumi-project/README.md

 # Terraform Script

 Find it at `generate.tf`.
 Most identifying information has been removed, so you will have to fill those in.
 In a lot of cases you can just delete those fields, but I have left them in for posterity to allow for use with already existing resources.

+Because of this, the terraform script **does not run out of the box.**